krbnite/krbnite.github.io/_posts/2017-11-01-pretty-tables-in-pythonic-emails.md

 <img src="/images/pandas_render_on_office365_outlook.png" width="250vw">
 </figure>

+Yuck.

 I then began testing on the web version of Office 365 / Outlook...
 It, too, did not receive the email in a beautiful state.
 Also, add Gmail to the list...and likely any email platform I was not actively testing on all day.

-Here it is on Gmail, where the yucky table looks even ewwwwwww-ier:
+Here it is on Gmail, where the yucky table looks yucky yet again, but in its own unique way:
 <figure>
 <img src="/images/pandas_render_on_gmail.png" width="250vw">
 </figure>